seLain/mmpy_bot/docs/plugins.rst

         schedule.once(t_time).do(message.reply, content)

 All jobs added will be triggered periodically.
-The trigger period can be configured by `JOB_TRIGGER_PERIOD` in settings.py or local_settings.py.
+The trigger period (default 5 seconds) can be configured by `JOB_TRIGGER_PERIOD` in settings.py or local_settings.py.